Some people who have

 the woman avoids becoming pregnant during a period of active lupus activity.
 So

-it's a good idea for women with lupus to use effective birth control when lupus
+it's a good idea for women who have lupus to use effective birth control when lupus

-pregnant, it is very important that you and your health professional discuss
+pregnant, it is very important that you and your doctor discuss

 how lupus may affect your pregnancy.

-These problems usually don't cause any symptoms, although some people may
+These problems usually don't cause any symptoms, but some people may

 notice swelling in their legs or ankles (due to fluid retention) that they have